ipspace/blog/content/posts/2021/10/video-ai-ml-introduction.md

 ---
 ai_tag: video
 date: 2021-10-22 10:10:00+00:00
+series_title: Introduction to AI/ML Hype
 tags:
 - AI
 - video
 title: 'Video: Introduction to AI/ML Hype'
-series_title: 'Introduction to AI/ML Hype'
+video_tag: ai
 ---
 In May 2021, [Javier Antich](https://www.ipspace.net/Author:Javier_Antich) ran a great webinar explaining the [principles of Artificial Intelligence and Machine learning and how they apply (or not) to networking](https://www.ipspace.net/AI_and_ML_in_Networking).